zbuzzeo/pizzaria/README.md

 7. Inside the "pizza" div, create a p element with a class of "price" and insert the text "19.99." as the content for the p tag.

 Repeat Steps 4 - 7 for the following:

 pizzaName: Four Loop
 description: Spin your wheel with this quattro cheese mix doused in garlic and truffle oil.
-Mamma Mia!
+Loop there it is!
 price: 44.44

 pizzaName: Conditional Love